 However, onshoring can be considerably more expensive than offshoring or nearshoring (discussed below).
 Many major tech hubs around the world face talent shortages, and it may not be possible to attract the required level of talent in a cost-effective way.

-Offshoring is where software development is relocated to another country, often in a distant region of the globe.
+Relocate to another country your software development, in a distant region of the globe, is Offshoring.
 An offshore country may have entirely different cost structures, administrative requirements, talent availability and cultural norms.
 This can be positive and negative!

 Offshoring has some potential benefits: